 Waiver Amount Employee contribution with Waiver Employee contribution without Waiver

-July 2009 - April 2011 1.0% 1.0% 2.0%
+July 2012 - June 2013 1.5% 1.5% 3.0%

-May 2011 - June 2011 1.5% 1.5% 3.0%
+July 2013 - June 2014 1.5% 1.5% 3.0%

+July 2014 - June 2015 3.0% 2.0% 5.0%

-Employee Contribution Waivers shall be effective the first full pay period in July/May as applicable, of the period specified above.
+Employee Contribution Waivers shall be effective the first full pay period in July as applicable, of the periods specified above.

 c.
 There will be an evaluation process with respect to the reserve levels of the Fund to determine if an employee contribution is necessary.
 Under this process, if the Fund's actuary certifies that a three (3) month reserve of projected claims and expenses has been achieved and will be maintained for at least six (6) months, the Trustees will evaluate whether employee cost sharing for employees hired before August 1, 2003, can be reduced or eliminated, provided that at no time shall any such reduction or elimination of cost sharing result in the reserve being reduced below the three (3) months of total projected claims and expenses.
 Should the Trustees, after evaluating the employee cost sharing, decide that contributions by employees hired before August 1, 2003 will be reduced or eliminated, the reserve will be reviewed on a six (6) month basis by the Fund's actuary.
 If the actuary certifies that the amount of the reserve has dropped below the three (3) month level, such contributions will resume immediately at the levels established in this Agreement, without any action on the part of the parties or the PEBTF Board of Trustees.
+This Subsection shall be read and administered in a manner consistent with section 1.d. of this Article.

-- d.
+d.
 (1) For the first six (6) months of employment, the employee will be offered single coverage in the least costly medical plan offered and available in his/her area, with no supplemental benefits.
-The employee may opt to purchase medical coverage for the employee's qualifying dependents in the same medical plan as the employee, and/or may opt to purchase a more costly plan in the area by paying the difference in cost between the least costly and the more costly plan, in addition to the one percent (1%) employee contribution. - (2) After completing six (6) months of employment, the employee and his/her qualifying dependents will be eligible for coverage under the Fund's supplemental benefits, and the employee will be permitted to cover his/her qualifying dependents under the least costly medical plan at no additional cost.
-If a more costly medical plan is selected, the employee will be required to pay the cost difference between the least costly and more costly plan, in addition to the employee contribution required under Section 3.a. - (3) Nothing herein shall be construed to limit the authority of the Board of Trustees to modify or adopt these and other eligibility rules. - e.
+The employee may opt to purchase medical coverage for the employee's qualifying dependents in the same medical plan as the employee, and/or may opt to purchase a more costly plan in the area by paying the difference in cost between the least costly and the more costly plan, in addition to the one percent (1%) employee contribution.

+(2) After completing six (6) months of employment, the employee and his/her qualifying dependents will be eligible for coverage under the Fund's supplemental benefits, and the employee will be permitted to cover his/her qualifying dependents under the least costly medical plan at no additional cost.
+If a more costly medical plan is selected, the employee will be required to pay the cost difference between the least costly and more costly plan, in addition to the employee contribution required under Section 3.a.

+(3) Nothing herein shall be construed to limit the authority of the Board of Trustees to modify or adopt these and other eligibility rules.

+e.
 Only employees who elect to enroll for PEBTF coverage, including those who enroll only for supplemental benefits, are subject to the employee contributions in this Article.
-An employee who is only enrolled as a spouse of another PEBTF covered employee is not subject to any required employee contributions. - f.
+An employee who is only enrolled as a spouse of another PEBTF covered employee is not subject to any required employee contributions.

+f.
 Employee contributions under this Article will be paid to the Fund on a biweekly basis as soon as is practicable using the Employer's standard methods for transferring money.
 The parties intend that these contributions will be submitted in a more accelerated manner than the Employer contributions.
 Any employee contributions made pursuant to this Article will be made on a pre-tax basis.